-A website builds your credibility in the eyes of your potential and existing students and also yoga studios when applying for teaching jobs.
+A yoga instructor website builds your credibility in the eyes of your students and yoga studios when applying for teaching jobs.

 It really could be the difference between booking a class with you or not and in hiring you or not.

-If you teach private and corporate classes, your website will help you to look more professional.
+If you teach private and corporate classes, your yoga website will help you to look more professional.